Visas and Health in Greece

 Vaccines and local diseases

-- For adults, don’t forget vaccines against tetanus, diphtheria, polio, typhoid (long stay for travellers 5 years and older) and hepatitis A (long stay).
+• For adults, don’t forget vaccinations against tetanus, diphtheria, polio, typhoid (long-stay for travellers aged 5 and over) and hepatitis A (long-stay).

-- For children, do not forget vaccines against diphtheria, tetanus, whooping cough, polio, tuberculosis, measles, mumps, rubella, hepatitis A and B (long stay), typhoid (long stay for travellers 5 years and older).
+• For children, don’t forget vaccinations against diphtheria, tetanus, whooping cough, polio, tuberculosis, measles, mumps, rubella, hepatitis A and B (long-stay), typhoid (long-stay for travellers aged 5 and over).

-Tick encephalitis is possible in this country (in rural areas in spring or summer)
+Tick-borne encephalitis is possible in this country (in rural areas in spring or summer).

 In Greece, the main risks are natural: earthquakes, floods and fires.
-It is therefore necessary to be informed of the emergency procedures to be followed in the event of this type of event and to remain vigilant by regularly consulting the Greek civil protection website.
-Before you leave, do not hesitate to read the official recommendations of the site France Diplomatie.
+It is therefore advisable to inform yourself of the emergency procedures to follow in the event of this type of event, and to remain vigilant by regularly consulting the Greek civil protection website.
+Before you leave, take a look at the official recommendations on the France Diplomatie website.

-Why take international health insurance when travelling or living in Greece?
-Simply because health spending quickly reaches very high amounts abroad.
-In addition, the repatriation guarantee is an essential criterion.
-In the event of a serious accident it is sometimes necessary to carry out a medicalized repatriation to the nearest medical centre or to the country of residence.
-Depending on where you are at the time of the accident, and depending on the medical prognosis, it may be necessary to Charter a helicopter or a medicalized aircraft.
+Why take out international health insurance when traveling or living in Greece?
+Quite simply because healthcare costs can quickly reach very high levels abroad.
+Repatriation cover is also an essential criterion.
+In the event of a serious accident, medical repatriation to the nearest medical center or to the country of residence may be necessary.
+Depending on where you are at the time of the accident, and the medical prognosis, it may be necessary to charter a helicopter or medical aircraft.